Super-Protocol/docs/docs/fundamentals/certification.md

 ## Trusted Loader

 Trusted Loader is a special service that prepares and launches the workload associated with an <a id="order"><span className="dashed-underline">order</span></a> inside a CVM running in a TEE.
-It runs in a privileged position within the execution environment, allowing it to access the underlying attestation capabilities of the platform.
+Loader occupies a privileged position within the execution environment, enabling it to access the platform's underlying attestation capabilities.
 Workloads themselves do not have such access.

 Trusted Loader also: